Vireo plumbeus PLUMBEUS

 Breeding birds begin to leave by late Jul; early migrants have been reported 26 Jul 2004 in southern Sioux Co, 29 Jul 2010 Bridgeport SRA, Morrill Co, and 30 Jul 2018 at Gering, Scotts Bluff Co.

 Migrants are essentially restricted to the Panhandle.
-There are five records away from the Panhandle; the only record for the east was documented at Wood Duck WMA, Stanton Co 21 Sep 1997 (Brogie 1998), and elsewhere in the west central singles were in Dundy Co 30 Aug and 7 Sep 2020 and 26 Sep 2022, and one was at Whitman, Grant Co 1 Sep 2002.
+There are five records away from the Panhandle; the only record for the east was documented at Wood Duck WMA, Stanton Co 21 Sep 1997 (Brogie 1998).
+In the west central, singles were in Dundy Co 30 Aug and 7 Sep 2020 and 26 Sep 2022, and one was at Whitman, Grant Co 1 Sep 2002.

 A very late report, 30 Oct 1977 Garden Co, may be of any of the three recently split species, but most likely Blue-headed, which tends to be a later migrant than Plumbeous or Cassin’s Vireos; Blue-headed is an Oct migrant as far west as the eastern Colorado plains (Andrews and Righter 1992).
 Andrews et al (2002) noted that Plumbeous Vireo is less numerous in fall migration at Barr Lake, Colorado, than is Cassin’s Vireo; some Sep reports of Plumbeous prior to 1997 were probably of Cassin’s Vireo.